feathr-ai/feathr/docs/how-to-guides/how-to-guides.md

 # How-to Guides

-This folder includes important Feathr how-to guides.
+This folder includes important Feathr how-to guides and will help hands-on customers for detailed step-by-step guide.